shimspedy/sengov/content/states/arizona/barbara-parker/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Barbara Parker"
-seo_title: "contact Representatives Barbara Parker"
+seo_title: "contact Representative Barbara Parker"
 subheader:
-     greeting: Contact Representatives Barbara Parker
+     greeting: Contact Representative Barbara Parker
      description: Barbara Parker Rowley is an American politician and a member of the Republican Party.
-She is currently serving as a representative in the Arizona House of Representatives for District 10.
+She is currently serving as a representative in the Arizona House of Representative for District 10.
 She assumed office on January 9, 2023, serving alongside Justin Heap.
-description: Contact Representatives Barbara Parker of Arizona.
+description: Contact Representative Barbara Parker of Arizona.
 Contact information for Barbara Parker includes email address, phone number, and mailing address.
 image: barbara-parker.jpeg
 video:
 url:  /states/arizona/barbara-parker/